 I am blessed to say that I have been in remission with my Crohn’s disease since August 2016.
-Since that time, I have gone from taking three biologics to one, gave birth to my daughter, and feel well on a daily basis.
+Since that time, I have gone from taking 3 biologics to 1, gave birth to my daughter, and feel well on a daily basis.
 But despite that, I still fill up with worry every time I get blood work taken or have a colonoscopy out of fear that my disease will become active again.

 News of possible Crohn's recurrence

 As I woke from my induced slumber, my GI was standing beside me with the news.
 I do not have active disease, I have no inflammation, however there were 5 superficial ulcers in my ileum (which is where my disease lies and what I had resected in 2014).
-She asked if I take ibuprofen regularly and I actually had taken it for 2 weeks straight prior to the colonoscopy due to a dental procedure so after informing her of that, she said it may be caused by that but let’s do further testing just to make sure there is no “recurrence."
+She asked if I take ibuprofen regularly and I actually had taken it for 2 weeks straight prior to the colonoscopy due to a dental procedure.
+So after informing her of that, she said it may be caused by that but let's do further testing just to make sure there is no "recurrence."

 Recurrence.
 My disease coming back in full form.
 Those words shook me to my core, especially after being (and feeling) so well for so long.
 I know that the additional lab work is out of precaution, but it is causing flashbacks to all of those years I suffered with no relief in sight.